 - Perfume or chemical allergies

 When you have allergies, your body reacts to the allergen by producing an immune response.
-Antibodies are made to fight the allergen and the blood vessels expand.
+Antibodies are made by the immune system to fight the allergen and the blood vessels expand.
 Histamine is released, which can cause the congestion in the nose and sinuses.
-This congestion and widening of the blood vessels can impact the area under the eyes.
+This nasal congestion and widening of the blood vessels can impact the area under the eyes.
 The symptoms of allergic shiners include:

 - Puffy, inflamed skin under the eyes